laceflowermc/mods/content/docs/extendedcrafting/table-recipes.md

 ---
 id: table-recipes
-title: Table Crafting Recipes - Datapack
+title: Table Recipes
-sidebar_label: Table Recipes
+category: Extended Crafting
 ---

 Extended Crafting allows you easily add your own Extended Crafting Table recipes.
 Here's how you do it.